Josh-Philip/cyb102-pcap-analysis/README.md

 ## Screenshots
-On Wireshark, exported IMF object to obtain `.eml` file Used **Mozilla Thunderbird** as email client to view the email messages contained in the `.eml` file.
+On Wireshark, exported IMF object to obtain `.eml` file Used **Mozilla Thunderbird** as email client to view the email messages contained in the `.eml` files.

 ![Screenshot 1](Screenshots/em1.png)